Blatter and Platini banned by FIFA for eight years

-The pair, who were also fined, had been suspended in October while an investigation was carried out into a 2 million Swiss franc (£1.3 million) payment that football's global governing body made to European boss Platini in 2011, with Blatter's approval, for work done 10 years earlier.
+The pair, who were also fined, had been suspended in October while an investigation was carried out into a 2 million Swiss franc ($2.02 million) payment that soccer's global governing body made to European boss Platini in 2011, with Blatter's approval, for work done 10 years earlier.

-The decision means that Blatter's 17 years at the helm of world football, already tarnished by controversies over the awarding of several World Cup tournaments and a host of corruption cases against senior football officials, will end in disgrace.
+The decision means that Blatter's 17 years at the helm of world soccer, already tarnished by controversies over the awarding of several World Cup tournaments and a host of corruption cases against senior soccer officials, will end in disgrace.

 It also spells the end of Platini's hopes of replacing the 79-year-old Swiss at a FIFA Congress in February.